52 Weird and Unique Things To Do In Tokyo

 40. Play retro arcade games in Akihabara

-This weird and unique thing to do in Tokyo is one that Akihabara, the electronics, manga, and gaming capital of Tokyo is famous for.
-Head to Super Potato, a multi-story entertainment store that sells everything from anime character figurines to rare Pokemon cards, to retro gaming consoles and games.
-Head to the top floor of Super Potato to play some nostalgic retro games like the original Pong and Street fighter!
-With coin changing machines, drinks and cup noodles available, you could spend plenty of time (and money) indulging in this weird and unique thing to do in Tokyo.
+This weird and unique thing to do in Tokyo is in Akihabara, the electronics, manga, and gaming capital of Tokyo.
+Head to Super Potato, a multi-story entertainment store that sells everything from anime character figurines to rare Pokemon cards, to retro gaming consoles and games

 For a modern twist on gaming, head to the larger game centers like Sega or GiGO.
 You’ll find all the latest games here including racing games, DDR, and a Japanese favorite, Taiko no Tatsujin (turned into a Switch game).
 At these game centers, you can try your hand at claw machines and gachapon too.